-ORDER OF SELECTION [24 CFR 982.207(e)] K.
+L. ORDER OF SELECTION [24 CFR 982.207(e)]

-HOC's method for selecting applicants from a preference category leaves a clear audit trail which Housing Opportunities Commission of Montgomery County May 16, 2022 can be used to verify that each applicant was selected in accordance with the method specified in the Administrative Plan.
+HOC's method for selecting applicants from a preference category leaves a clear audit trail which can be used to verify that each applicant was selected in accordance with the method specified in the Administrative Plan.

 Tenant-Based Voucher Wait List